Marc0Guo/ViataHotelProject/README.md

 5. **Open your browser**

-   Navigate to `http://localhost:5173` to view the application.
+   Use the link to view the application.

 ## Usage